Workforce Analytics For Tracking Employees Behavior Through Power BI

 Microsoft Power BI as Workforce Analytics Tool

-Before, it was difficult to establish an analytical environment for sharing advanced reporting and monitoring data.
+Previously, establishing an analytical environment for sharing advanced reporting and monitoring data used to be much difficult.
 But Microsoft Power BI makes it effortless.

 Tracking HR Key Performance Indicators in Power BI

-It really takes a few months or even years to adjust in a organization that newly implements workforce analytics.
+It takes a few months or even years to adjust in an organization that newly implements workforce analytics.

-Once workforce analytics is implemented, it is time to track whether it is successful or not.
+After implementing workforce analytics, it is time to track whether it is successful or not.
 While there are factors that run in your mind, measure new hire retention, recruitment, average retirement age, and training efficiency.

 Tracking Workforce Productivity and Trends in Power BI